tpoikela/uvm-python/docs/source/uvm_users_guide_1.2.rst

 ##########################

 The sequencer generates stimulus data and passes it to a driver for execution.
-The UVM Class Library provides the uvm_sequencer base class, which is parameterized by the request and response item types.
+The UVM Class Library provides the `UVMSequencer` base class, which is parameterized by the request and response item types.
-The uvm_sequencer base class contains all of the base functionality required to allow a sequence to communicate with a driver.
+The `UVMSequencer` base class contains all of the base functionality required to allow a sequence to communicate with a driver.
 The uvm_sequencer gets instantiated directly, with appropriate parameterization as shown in Section 3.8.1, Line 3.
 In the class